kimber-ly/30-Days-of-Glowing-Skin/README.md

 The UI of this app was made according to Material Design.

 I include the "sources" file inside the main branch to give credit to the original creators of the ideas and images.

+You can use this project as a reference, but please don't copy the whole app.

+Regards,
+Kimberly